Glossary

 Legal

-official horseshoe that is sanctioned and approved by the NHPA.
-(See I – EQUIPMENT SPECIFICATIONS, Section A)
+Shoe – Any official horseshoe that is sanctioned and approved by the NHPA.
+(See page 35, I - EQUIPMENT

 Live